kgand/code-for-change-2025/README.md

 - **S/Down Arrow**: Duck/Dive

 ### Objective
+I designed the game with these goals in mind:
-- Navigate WALL-E through the underwater environment
+- Navigate WALL-E through the environment
 - Collect recyclable items to earn points
 - Avoid obstacles and pollution
 - Survive as long as possible while increasing your score

 ### Game Progression
+As you play my game, you'll notice:
 - The game speed increases over time, making it progressively more challenging
 - Different environments/levels will appear as you progress
 - Special power-ups can be collected to help navigate difficult sections

 ## Game Features
+I implemented these key features in Subwaste Surfer:
 - **3D Endless Runner**: Fully immersive 3D gameplay with dynamically generated environments
 - **Progressive Difficulty**: Speed and obstacle density increase as the game progresses
-- **Multiple Environments**: Different underwater scenes to keep gameplay fresh and engaging
+- **Multiple Environments**: Different scenes to keep gameplay fresh and engaging
 - **Score System**: Track your high scores and challenge yourself to improve
 - **Power-ups**: Special items that provide temporary advantages
 - **Responsive Design**: Adapts to different screen sizes for optimal gameplay experience
+- **Custom AI Recognition**: My trained model.pkl identifies real recyclables through your webcam

 ## Technologies Used
+In building this project, I utilized:
-- **Three.js**: A cross-browser JavaScript library/API used to create and display animated 3D computer graphics
+- **Three.js**: A cross-browser JavaScript library/API to create and display animated 3D computer graphics
 - **HTML5/CSS3**: For structuring and styling the game interface
 - **JavaScript (ES6+)**: For game logic and interactions
 - **WebGL**: For rendering high-performance 3D graphics in the browser
+- **Python/OpenCV**: For backend processing of webcam images
+- **Custom YOLO Model**: My trained model.pkl for accurate recycling detection

 ## Project Structure
+I organized my project as follows:
-- **Solution/**: Contains the main game files
+- **Solution/**: Contains the main game files I created
   - `subwaste_surfer.html`: Main game HTML file
   - `main.css`: CSS styling for the game interface
   - `dash.js`: Dashboard and UI elements